phelps-sg/r-heuristic-games/readme.md

 plot(game.rps.analysed)
 ~~~

+For a more complete example of analysing an actual agent-based model, see [this example](http://jasa.sourceforge.net/abm-dynamics-knitr.html) in which we analyse a financial market model implemented in the [JASA](http://jasa.sourceforge.net) framework.

 ## References

 Wellman, M. P. (2006).
 Methods for Empirical Game-Theoretic Analysis.
 In Twenty-First National Conference on Artificial Intelligence (AAAI-06) (pp. 1152–1155).
 Boston, Massachusetts.